ryscheng/www.raymondcheng.net/_posts/2019-12-30-decentralizing-twitter.md

 There is a huge spectrum of how decentralization is defined.
 To many, it simply points to a feeling that we don’t want a single entity to have so much power, but what architectures constitute sufficient decentralization of power is an open question.
 I’ll propose a few suggestions:

-Permissionless participation: Anyone should be able to participate in the network and contribute to the system.
+1. **Permissionless participation**: Anyone should be able to participate in the network and contribute to the system.
-Balanced participation: It is insufficient to be permissionless if a single party ends up dominating the network.
+2. **Balanced participation**: It is insufficient to be permissionless if a single party ends up dominating the network.
-Trustless: The Internet has changed.
+3. **Trustless**: The Internet has changed.
 We cannot rely on assumptions of honest behavior in designing network protocols.
-Decentralized governance: Current platforms are ultimately controlled by profit-seeking shareholders.
+4. **Decentralized governance**: Current platforms are ultimately controlled by profit-seeking shareholders.
 Users can only vote with their feet, which can be overly coarse to ask all users to take it or leave it.
 Because many of these businesses derive their strength from network effects, this puts users in a weak bargaining position.
 Decision-making processes should provide better ways to empower more stakeholders.

 Verifiable computing provides a powerful primitive for constructing decentralized applications.
 By definition, these techniques ensure that remote parties compute correctly, even if they are malicious.
 This opens up the opportunity to allow anyone to join the system in a trustless fashion.
 However, verifiable computing is not a cure-all; it does not address poor performance, poor reliability, or data availability.